Cascading Hallucination in Agentic RAG: The CHARM Framework for Detection and Mitigation

 - Integrates with human oversight for enhanced reliability in AI deployments.

-From source RSS / original summaryarXiv:2606.
-04435v1 Announce Type: new Abstract: Multi-step agentic retrieval-augmented generation (RAG) pipelines have demonstrated significant capability for complex reasoning tasks, yet remain vulnerable to a class of failure that existing hallucination detection mechanisms systematically miss: cascading hallucination, where errors introduced at early pipeline stages propagate and amplify across successive reasoning steps, producing confident but factually incorrect final outputs.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04435v1 Announce Type: new Abstract: Multi-step agentic (RAG) pipelines have demonstrated significant capability for complex reasoning tasks, yet remain vulnerable to a class of failure that existing hallucination detection mechanisms systematically miss: cascading hallucination, where errors introduced at early pipeline stages propagate and amplify across successive reasoning steps, producing confident but factually incorrect final outputs. …

 Want this in your inbox every morning?